The people at College Village Animal Clinic really care about Bearded Dragons. Our dragon, Ajax, is grateful.Read full story: Tim Pearson

 Here are some questions for you to consider when it is time to euthanize your pet:

 Would you like to be present during the procedure?
-You are welcome to stay with your pet and we review what to expect at that appointment below.
+For most situations you are welcome to stay with your pet.
+See below for what to expect at the appointment.
 You are also welcome to say goodbye and leave before your pet is euthanized.
 You can be sure that your pet will be taken care of with compassion and respect.

-What is your decision about handling your pet’s deceased body?
+What is your decision regarding the handling of your pet’s deceased body?
 We work with Pet Cremations because they are wonderful, caring people who will handle your deceased pet with dignity, care, and respect.
-We are able to arrange general cremation or private cremation.
-With a general cremation your pet will be placed in a crematorium along with other deceased pets.
+We are able to arrange group cremation or private cremation.
+With group cremation your pet will be placed in a crematorium along with other deceased pets.
 For private cremation your pet is cremated separately and your pet’s ashes are returned to you.
-The ashes will be returned in a decorative tin or you may choose from a variety of urns at an additional cost.
-The cost for general and private cremation is based on your pet’s weight.
+The cost for group and private cremation is based on your pet’s weight.
+If you choose private cremation your pet’s ashes will be returned to us in a decretive tin and we will notify you when it is ready for pick up.

 What to expect at your appointment: